 Monica Duncan is a video and performance artist based in Brooklyn.
-Her time-based work investigates the nature of visual perception and audience-performer dynamics through camouflage, stillness and collective image-making.
+Her time-based work investigates the nature of visual perception, audience-performer relations and queer potentiality through camouflage, stillness and collective image-making.

-She has been a visiting artist at the Atlanta College of Art, Georgia State University, Hunter College, Institute for Electronic Arts, Signal Culture, Experimental Television Center and Scena Robocza (Poznań) in which she co-created with Romuald Krezel and Emmilou Rößling, a performative walk and site specific performance, Goodbye Olimpia (Last Inventory).
-In June of 2019, she will be an artist-in-residence with Senem Pirler at PACT Zollverein to work on their audiovisual performance Surface Connection.
+She has been a visiting artist at the Atlanta College of Art, Georgia State University, Hunter College, Signal Culture, Experimental Television Center, Scena Robocza (Poznań), PACT Zollverein and most recently at the Institute of Electronic Arts in which she and her collaborator Senem Pirler developed and live-streamed their audiovisual performance Surface Connection.

 Duncan received her MFA in Visual Arts from the University of California, San Diego and while on a D.A.A.D fellowship her MA in Choreography and Performance at the Institute for Applied Theater Studies, Justus-Liebig-University Giessen.
 Duncan joined the faculty of the Department of Music, Multimedia, Theatre & Dance at Lehman College in Fall 2019.